ESOC Local Event

 Registration & Start Times

-White, Yellow and Orange courses for beginners and improvers and a Green course for experienced orienteers.
+As usual for ESOC local events there will be White, Yellow and Orange courses for beginners and improvers.
+There will also be Green and Blue courses for experienced orienteers.

 Explanation of colour courses